cbtitus/getting-cleaning-data-project/CodeBook.md

 CODE BOOK
 =========

-1. Raw Data for the exercise
+1. Raw data for the exercise
 =============================
 The raw data for this exercise was obtained by downloading the zip file at this location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip